Human rights in Nicaragua: Chapter VI: Rights of the Communities of the Atlantic Coast

 Article 89 states that the communities of the Atlantic Coast are recognized as Nicaraguan people and have the same rights and obligations.
 They have the rights to self-governance and administration of local affairs according to tradition, all within national unity.

 This chapter determines that the communities of the Atlantic Coast have the rights to preservation of languages, art and culture, and the development of these forms; and protection from discrimination as Nicaraguan citizens.

 Democracy Index Ranking

 The Democracy Index ranking was started by the Economist Intelligence Unit (EIU) in 2006.
 It determines the state of democracy of 167 countries worldwide and categorizes them into the following categories according to their score: full democracy, flawed democracy, hybrid regime, authoritarian regime.
 Nicaragua was ranked 122nd out of 167 in 2019.
 The score of 3.55 categorizes the country as an authoritarian regime.
 This has dropped from Nicaragua's highest score of 6.07, and categorization of a flawed democracy, in 2008.

 Perspectives on human rights

-Organisations and their concerns
+Organizations and their concerns

 In 2019, organizations including the United Nations and the Organization of American States highlighted "human rights violations" occurring in the country at the time.